ashiq24/soft-equivariance/README.md

 ## Quick start
-At a high level, **soft equivariance** is implemented by *filtering (projecting) pretrained weights to suitable subspaces at forward time*.
+At a high level, **soft (approximate) equivariance** is implemented by *filtering (projecting) pretrained weights to suitable subspaces at forward time*.
 The degree of equivariance is controlled by a parameter named **softness** (ranging from 0.0 to 1.0), where 0.0 corresponds to strict equivariance and 1.0 corresponds to the original weights (unconstrained).

 For Linear layers/convolutional kernels (or patch projections), we wrap the original layer and apply an invariant/equivariant projector before using the weights.